UniMM: A Unified Mixture Model Framework for Multi-Agent Simulation: Data Configuration

 Similar to Eq.~\ref{eq:posterior_component}, $d_{T_{z^*}}$ represents the distance calculated over the first $T_{z^*}$ time interval of the trajectories.
+This indicates that, while $\pi_\theta$ generates trajectories over the prediction horizon $T_{\text{pred}}$, the positive component $z^*$ can be selected over a potentially shorter horizon $T_{z^*}$.

+Traditionally, as indicated by Eq.~\ref{eq:anchor-free} and Eq.~\ref{eq:anchor-based}, the positive matching horizon coincides with the prediction horizon~($T_{z^*} = T_{\text{pred}}$).
+To address the aforementioned shortcut learning issue, one may set the closed-loop matching window equal to the update interval~($T_{\text{cl}} = \tau$).
+In this case, however, using a longer prediction horizon~($T_{\text{pred}} > \tau$) leads to a misalignment between $T_{\text{cl}}$ and $T_{z^*}$, since $T_{z^*}$ remains tied to $T_{\text{pred}}$ by default~($T_{z^*} = T_{\text{pred}} > T_{\text{cl}} = \tau$).
+Upon closer inspection, this misalignment is primarily reflected in the fact that the model $\pi_\theta$ is trained to select the positive component $z^*$ over $T_{z^*}$~(Eq.~\ref{eq:positive_matching_horizon}), while the data generation policy $\pi_\text{data}^\text{cl}$ selects the component $z^{\text{cl}}$ over $T_{\text{cl}}$~(Eq.~\ref{eq:posterior_component}).
+This is analogous to the \textit{off-policy} problem in Reinforcement Learning~(RL), where a mismatch between the data collection policy and the training policy leads to distributional shifts.
+Here, the off-policyness is mainly manifested in the disparity between the component selection horizons of $\pi_\theta$ and $\pi_\text{data}^\text{cl}$.

-This indicates that the positive component $z^*$ is selected over the horizon $T_{z^*}$, while $\pi_\theta$ could still generate trajectories over a longer $T_{\text{pred}}$.
-In our experiments, we utilize the alignment between $T_{z^*}$ and $T_{\text{post}}$ to study the off-policy learning problem.
+Motivated by the above analysis, we decouple the positive matching horizon $T_{z^*}$ from the prediction horizon $T_\text{pred}$, and leverage the alignment between $T_{z^*}$ and $T_{\text{cl}}$ to study the off-policy learning problem in our experiments.